ScottyLabs/cmueats/README.md

 17. To run unit tests locally, type `bun test`.

 Note: To add new dependencies, use `bun add dependency-name`.
 To remove dependencies, use `bun remove dependency-name`.
 Run `bun outdated` to see what dependencies are outdated and `bun update` to update all outdated dependencies to the latest version.

+## CSS, the way it was meant to be written™

+CMUEats is in the process of transitioning from CSS-in-JS components to pure CSS.
+Most class names follow the [BEM](https://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) (Block, Element, Modifier) convention and strongly limit nested selectors (eg. .block-1 .block-2), but some legacy code may not.
+(PRs to fix these or remove CSS components are strongly encouraged!)